-Create an FSLogix profile container for a host pool using Azure NetApp Files
+Create a profile container with Azure NetApp Files and AD DS

-This guide will show you how to set up an Azure NetApp Files account and create FSLogix profile containers in Windows Virtual Desktop.
+This guide will show you how to set up an Azure NetApp Files account and create FSLogix profile containers in Azure Virtual Desktop.

-This article assumes you already have host pools set up and grouped into one or more tenants in your Windows Virtual Desktop environment.
-To learn how to set up tenants, see Create a tenant in Windows Virtual Desktop and our Tech Community blog post.
+This article assumes you already have host pools set up and grouped into one or more tenants in your Azure Virtual Desktop environment.
+To learn how to set up tenants, see Create a tenant in Azure Virtual Desktop and our Tech Community blog post.

-The instructions in this guide are specifically for Windows Virtual Desktop users.
-If you're looking for more general guidance for how to set up Azure NetApp Files and create FSLogix profile containers outside of Windows Virtual Desktop, see the Set up Azure NetApp Files and create an NFS volume quickstart.
+The instructions in this guide are specifically for Azure Virtual Desktop users.
+If you're looking for more general guidance for how to set up Azure NetApp Files and create FSLogix profile containers outside of Azure Virtual Desktop, see the Set up Azure NetApp Files and create an NFS volume quickstart.